 Launching our kids into the world of adulthood is not always about making sure they benefit from the best possible education we can offer them; though that is important too.
 It is also vital as parents that we provide a healthy and nurturing environment for them with all the necessary support systems in place.
-Educating kids is more than just academics, it’s giving them the right tools to build their life skills, promoting good emotional intelligence and mental health as encouraging them to build resilience, resourcefulness, and social confidence.
+Educating kids is more than just academics, it’s about giving them the right tools to build their life skills, promoting good emotional intelligence and mental health as well as encouraging them to build resilience, resourcefulness, and social confidence.

 A number of international schools in Bangkok offer students the option for boarding, which affords more flexibility for families, including those who reside in the city and abroad.
 Living on campus, students enjoy plenty of comforts, like they do at home, and the experience fosters greater confidence and independence.
 Boarders also form close relationships with their peers and enjoy a range of enriching after-school, evening and weekend activities.